barsoom/attr_extras/README.md

 Other than being more to type, declaring `attr_reader` after `private` will actually give you a warning (deserved or not) if you run Ruby with warnings turned on.

-If you don't want the dependency on `attr_extras`, you can get rid of the warnings with `attr_reader :foo; private :foo` or just define a regular private method.
+If you don't want the dependency on `attr_extras`, you can get rid of the warnings with `attr_reader :foo; private :foo`.
+Or just define a regular private method.

 ## Installation